 Christiansen, a musician and producer whose bands have included Eggs, Grenadine and Here Come the Warm Jets LIVE, made “VOLUME III” with Alan Black, Alan Blattberg, Jessica Bruder, Kate Edmundson, Kim Howie, Matty Karas, Cheri Leone, Chris McBurney, Dave Satkowski, Meave Shelton and Pam Weis, all of whom play, or have played, in bands you may or may not have heard of.

 All 29 Hour Music People albums are available as pay-what-you-want downloads on Bandcamp (29hourmusicpeople.bandcamp.com

 ).
-All proceeds from downloads will go to the Sweet Relief Musicians Fund, which pays the medical bills of working musicians.
+All proceeds go to the Sweet Relief Musicians Fund, which pays the medical bills of working musicians.

 1. Actually, you should do whatever works best for you.
 This is what works for us.

 2. Release date: Dec.
 4, 2015.
 This is the reason we’re sending you this bio, in case that isn’t clear.

 3. Wait, why didn’t we release it until December 2015?
 You’d be amazed how long it takes a dozen adults to sequence an 11-song album.